saoudh/db-vendo-client/readme.md

 ## Background

-After DB has switched to the new "vendo" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) API (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems to become less and less reliable (server unreachable, missing prices, etc.) This project aims to enable easy switching to the new APIs.
+After DB has switched to the new "vendo"/"movas" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) API (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems to become less and less reliable (server unreachable, missing prices, etc.) This project aims to enable easy switching to the new APIs.
 However, not all information will be available from the new APIs.

-Actually, db-vendo-client is a wrapper around multiple different APIs, currently the bahn.de API for route planning and the regio-guide RIS API for boards.
+Actually, db-vendo-client is a wrapper around multiple different APIs, currently the bahn.de API for route planning and the regio-guide RIS API for boards for the `db` profile and the DB Navigator API for the `dbnav` profile.
 See some [notes about the various new APIs at DB](docs/db-apis.md).

 Strictly speaking, permission is necessary to use this library with the DB APIs.